ElishaSamPeterPrabhu/modus-code-generator-migration/md_prompts/migrate.md

 - **v1_components.json**: Lists all available v1 components, their properties, events, and documentation.
 - **v2_components.json**: Lists all available v2 components, their properties, events, and documentation.

-These files are located in `modus_migration/component_analysis/` and should be loaded and referenced for all migration steps.

 ## Input
 - The tool should use the analysis data (the Markdown table and notes from the analyze step) as the basis for migration.